timescale/docs/timescaledb/overview/release-notes/index.md

 - Continuous aggregates for distributed hypertables
 - Support for PostgreSQL 14
-- Experimental: Suport for timezones in 'time_bucket_ng()', including the 'origin' argument
+- Experimental: Support for timezones in 'time_bucket_ng()', including the 'origin' argument

 You can read more about this release on our [blogpost](TODO).